actions-marketplace-validations/OrjanSkarnes_changelog-action/README.md

-# Changelog from Conventional Commits - Github Action
+# Changelog wit Jira links - Github Action

 This GitHub Action automatically generates a changelog based on all the [Conventional Commits](https://www.conventionalcommits.org) between the latest tag and the previous tag and allows for you to link tasks to jira.